klm555/klm555.github.io/_posts/2025-12-28-scoliosis is twisted spine.md

 </div>

 <div class="caption">
-    You can observe a **rib hump**, where one side of the back protrudes due to vertebral rotation.
+    You can observe a <b>rib hump</b>, where one side of the back protrudes due to vertebral rotation.
 This is a characteristic deformity seen in scoliosis.
 </div>

 > In conclusion,<br>**The Fundamental Deformity of Scoliosis**<br>**3D Deformity : Lateral Curvature + Vertebral Rotation + Loss of Kyphosis**